coastal-science/coastal-science.github.io/content/blog/peter_award.md

 tags:
   - news
   - research
+  - post doc
+  - award
 categories:
+  - Southern Resident killer whale
-  - supervised learning
+  - whale movement
-  - unsupervised learning
+  - whale behaviour

 banner: "img/Headshot_Thompson.JPG"
 # description: "This tutorial will show you how to create a simple theme in Hugo.
 I assume that you are familiar with HTML, the bash command line, and that you are comfortable using Markdown to format content."